zekaryas1/notes/docs/intro.md

 	- Find a good resource, this can be (teacher, book, website)
 		- ex: Use `Leetcode`, YouTube, competition…
 - Get feedback
-	- Is the work right or wrong?
+	- Is your work right or wrong?
 	- How good or bad is it…can it be better?
 		- can it be refactored?
 	- Compare with other solutions